mxswd/dnssd/README.md

 `dnssd` provides Haskell bindings to Multicast DNS (mDNS) and DNS Service Discovery (DNS-SD).
 Also known as Bonjour or Avahi.

+**WARNING**: There is currently a bug that causes the C code to get stuck in a loop when used in a large network.
+This is an *experimental* library.

 ## Install

     cabal install dnssd